 She also insists you invest in a good purple shampoo!”
 This will be a lifesaver and keep your blonde from becoming brassy.
 I personally love Fanola No Yellow shampoo.
 To get your hair blonde enough to show ash tones usually means bleach, so a deep conditioner with protein to help rebuild protein bonds once or twice a week is a must.
 Expect to rebook for about 6-8 weeks for a root touch-up or toner (or both) to maintain this color.”

 This beachy bob was created by owner and stylist Mallory Baker of Tulsa, OK.

 Baker feels this cut can go for any hair density and is flattering on most face shapes.
 To keep it fresh, visit the salon every 3-4 months.

-If you have very thin fine hair, ask your stylist to create extra weight at the ends by cutting the perimeter at graduation, and keeping the layers minimal.
+If you have medium-length thin fine hair, ask your stylist to create extra weight at the ends by cutting the perimeter at graduation, and keeping the layers minimal.
 Ask for the angle that creates weight, not removes it.

 “It’s very easy to round brush for extra volume.
 Straighten for sleekness or wave for a lived-in look that will last several days,” she states.

 “We styled these effortless waves with Kevin.Murphy Body Builder for body and the illusion of more density, and Anti-Gravity for volume, grip, and heat protection.
 After curling, we finished with Bedroom Hair for some light messy texture,” she explains.